 This tutorial demonstrates how to instrument your Java applications to capture OpenTelemetry traces and send them to Coralogix.

 OpenTelemetry-Java automatic instrumentation is the most efficient method for adding instrumentation to Java applications.
-Requiring minimal modifications to the code, it uses a Java agent that can be attached to any Java 8+ application and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
+Requiring minimal modifications to the code, it uses a Java agent that can be attached to any Java 8+ application and dynamically injects bytecode to capture telemetry from several popular libraries and frameworks.

-The instructions below apply conform to the latest OpenTelemetry Java Auto Instrumentation, currently Java agent version 1.22.1
+The instructions below conform to the latest OpenTelemetry Java Auto Instrumentation, currently Java agent version 1.22.1.

 STEP 1.
 Download and distribute the agent JAR.